 Walking home late in the afternoon, defeated from searching all day to find supplies, I spotted some brightly colored nylon twine hanging from a rusty screw on the wall of a dilapidated hardware store.
 So I bought a few balls of it and took it back to my makeshift studio on the porch of our rental house, Casita Blanca.
 And it all started there.

 With much effort and frustration I managed to assemble a couple of small frames then later set out to find canvas to stretch on the frames to make some paintings.
-That turned out to be a whole new and unfruitful adventure.
-The process of walking 25 minutes through the forest, along a makeshift plank walkway at the edge of the lake, to the boat dock at the local pueblo was exilerating and fun at first.
-But being that it was the rainy season and there were days on end when walking through the rain for hours was the norm, I began to grow weary.
+That turned out to be a whole new but fruitful adventure.
+(I would meet the manufacturer of this fortunately eco friendly canvas 3 years later) The process of walking 25 minutes through the forest, along a makeshift plank walkway at the edge of the lake, to the boat dock at the local pueblo was exilerating and fun at first.
+Being on the lake, we had to take a boat almost everywhere.
+But being that it was the rainy season there were days on end when walking through the rain for hours was the norm, I began to grow weary.

-One particularly rainy day, I woke up and ate a surprisingly quiet breakfast with my family in front of the fire while we discussed what we would do for the day.
+One particularly rainy day, I woke up and ate a surprisingly quiet (Iza being a loquacios 1 year old) breakfast with my family in front of the fire while we discussed what we would do for the day.
 While content and elated to sit quietly with my family and just eat, I secretly dreaded another slog to the boat dock and further still a 30 minute ride on the choppy lake into town on a tired boat where I finally had to walk through loud busy streets in search of canvas I feared did not exist.

-At a certain moment of contemplating this trip into town I caught a glimpse of the nylon string (called pita) and had the idea to use that to wrap onto the frames I had constructed to make a colorful textile piece in a minimal neo-geometric composition.
+At a certain moment of contemplating this trip into town I caught a glimpse of the nylon string that I had bought the day before (called pita) and had the idea to use that to wrap onto the frames I had constructed to make a colorful textile piece in a minimal neo-geometric composition.
 It all started from there.

 So what does all of this have to do with Don Jose’s magic escobas?
-And what the hell are escobas anyway? (by the way they are brooms).
-See the featured image at the top of this page.
+And what the hell are escobas anyway? (by the way, they are brooms).
+See the above images.
 Don Jose struggles to sell his wares.
-There is still a market in this small town where my studio is, but for how long?
+There is still a market for street peddlers in this small town where my studio is, but for how long?
 I have only seen him once in my two years that I have been here.
-Back in the day he likely made his rounds daily; provided tortillas to his family with the sales of his brooms.
+Back in the day he likely made his rounds daily and was able to provide tortillas to his family with the sale of his brooms.
 These days who knows?
-But the fact that I can, on any given day, see someone like this on the street, buy up his stuff, and make art about it is incredible.
-Coming from a painting background and running dry on ideas, this world I now occupy has given me a creative rebirth and inspiration that will help carry me through the rest of my career.
-And I can thank my wife and family for supporting me through this time of uncertain growth.
+But the fact that I can, on any given day, see someone like this on the street, buy up his stuff, and make art with it is incredible.